richardphotolab/API-Order-docs/RESPONSE.md

 }
 ```

-> :boom: Unknown errors should _never_ occur.
+:boom: Unknown errors should _never_ occur.
 If you receive this response please cease sending requests to the service and contact api support immediately.

-> :warning: All responses which are not system errors are returned with a `200` status code.
+> :pushpin: All responses which are not system errors are returned with a `200` status code.
 This includes responses to requests where _no orders_ were accepted.
 Always check the `accepted` value for each order to know if it succeeded.